-Mark A. Gluck is Professor of Neuroscience at Rutgers University-Newark, director of the Memory Disorders Project at Rutgers-Newark, co-director of the Newark African-American Alzheimer's Awareness and Brain Health Initiative, and publisher of the public health newsletter Memory Loss and the Brain.
-His research focuses on computational and experimental studies of the neural bases of learning and memory and the consequences of memory loss due to aging, trauma, and disease.
-He is co-author of Gateway to Memory: An Introduction to Neural Network Modeling of the Hippocampus and Learning (MIT Press, 2001) and co-editor of three other books: Neuroscience and Connectionist Theory (Lawrence Erlbaum Associates, 1990), Model Systems and the Neurobiology of Associative Learning: A Festschrift for Richard F. Thompson (Lawrence Erlbaum Associates, 2001), and Memory and Mind: A Festschrift for Gordon H. Bower (Taylor & Francis, 2007).
+Mark A. Gluck is a Professor of Neuroscience at Rutgers University- Newark, Director of the Memory Disorders Project at Rutgers University, and Co-Director of the African-American Brain Health Initiative.
+His research focuses on the cognitive, computational, and neural bases of learning and memory, and the consequences of memory loss due to aging, trauma, and disease.
+He is co-author of Gateway to Memory: An Introduction to Neural Network Modeling of the Hippocampus and Learning (MIT Press, 2001) and co-editor of three other books.
 In 1996, he was awarded an NSF Presidential Early Career Award for Scientists and Engineers by President Bill Clinton.
-That same year, he received the American Psychological Association (APA) Distinguished Scientific Award for Early Career Contribution to Psychology.
+That same year, he received the American Psychological Association (APA) Distinguish Scientific Award for Early Career Contribution to Psychology.
+More on his research and career at www.gluck.edu.

-Eduardo Mercado is Associate Professor of Psychology and of Evolution, Ecology, and Behavior at the University at Buffalo, The State University of New York, and principal investigator at the Temporal Dynamics of Learning Center, an NSF Science of Learning Center.
-His research focuses on how different brain systems interact to develop representations of experienced events and how these representations change over time.
-Dr. Mercado uses techniques from experimental psychology, computational neuroscience, electrical engineering, and behavioral neuroscience to explore questions about auditory learning and memory in rodents, cetaceans, and humans.
-In 2009, he was selected as a Fellow at the Center for Advanced Studies in the Behavioral Sciences at Stanford University and in 2011 was a visiting researcher at the Max Planck Institute for Human Development.
+Eduardo Mercado is a Professor of Psychology and of Ecology, Evolution, and Behavior at the University at Buffalo, The State University of New York.
+His research focuses on how different brain systems interact to develop representations of experienced events, and how these representations can be changed over time through training, especially as these processes relate to neural and cognitive plasticity.
+He is a Fellow of the Center for Advanced Studies in the Behavioral Sciences at Stanford, and an investigator in the multi-institutional Temporal Dynamics of Learning Center.